For the Busy Business-Parent

 “Well, whose brilliant idea was THAT?” said Nicholas.
 (Nicholas did not care for silly costumes, as you have probably gathered.)

 Little Josh (the youngest) was left with nothing to wear, so his mother searched and searched and eventually found an outdated costume that she had made for Nicholas the year before.
-In the end, it turned out to be the best costume of all, as Josh was dressed as a fierce Pirate complete with boots, breeches, a bright red shirt, a plastic sword and a black eye patch.
+In the end, it turned out to be the best costume of all, as Josh was dressed as a fierce pirate complete with boots, breeches (knee length pants) a bright red shirt, a plastic sword and a black eye patch.
 He was also smart enough to find a pirate’s earring made out of an old shower curtain ring, which he hung off his left ear.

-I felt this was extremely clever of him, don’t you?
+I feel this was extremely clever of him, don’t you?

 No one could really stomach eating dinner that night, even though their mother had made individual chicken pot pies for each of them.
 They were too excited, and squirmed and wriggled so much in their seats at the dining room table that their father finally said, “Enough Already, GO!!!”